How Do I Get Rid Of...

 - Paint thinners

 The mattress recycling program accepts clean and dry mattresses and box springs for free at the RHRTS.
-Damaged, wet, twisted, frozen or soiled mattresses or box springs, items infested with bed bugs, and fold-out sofa beds are not accepted, and can be disposed of as a Bulky Item.
+Damaged, wet, twisted, frozen or soiled mattresses or box springs or mattresses infested with bed bugs will be charged at $85 per piece.
+Please click here for sample photos of recyclable and non-recyclable mattresses.
+Fold-out sofa beds and futons are not accepted as mattresses and maybe disposed of as a Bulky Item.
 Three piece limit per transaction.
 For additional information on the mattress recycling program, click here for the program flyer.

-Plastic containers 5 gallons or larger in size or non-container plastics (such as lawn furniture, children's toys, plastic buckets and baskets, etc.) can be placed in the Rigid Plastic container located in the residential recycling area.
+Plastic containers 5 gallons or larger in size or non-container plastics (such as lawn furniture, children's toys, plastic buckets and baskets, etc.) can be placed in the Rigid Plastic container located in the residential area.
 Rigid plastics must be free of metal and fabric.
+Click here for more information.

 There is a flat fee charge to dispose of tires.
 Find the current charge to dispose of tires.